Vivek-04022001/documentation/docs/glossary.md

 mxdev
     [mxdev](https://github.com/mxstack/mxdev) [mɪks dɛv] is a utility that makes it easy to work with Python projects containing lots of packages, and you want to develop only some of those packages.
-    It is designed for developers who use stable version constraints, then layer their customizations on top of that base while using a version control system.
+    It's designed for developers who use stable version constraints, then layer their customizations on top of that base while using a version control system.
     This design allows developers to override their base package constraints with a customized or newer version.

 NFS